osresearch/airbreak/docs/index.md

 ![CPAP running custom firmware](images/ventilator-animated.gif)
-# Airbreak: jailbreak your CPAP devices
+# Jailbreak your CPAP machine with Airbreak

 In light of the COVID-19 crisis and resultant shortage of medical equipment, [hospitals have developed protocols for